intel/intel-iot-services-orchestration-layer/README.md

 ## How to Start for Framework Developers

 These are steps to setup on Linux to start contributing to the framework.
-It's workable on Windows under cygwin environment.
+It's workable on Windows under cygwin/mingw(e.g. gitbash) environment.

 ### Node.js